elias19r/xkb-layouts/README.md

 fix that, disable or change the "Switching to another layout" shortcut

-Also, the order you list your keyboard layouts preference affects the way key symbols are combined into groups, so keep your custom layouts at the top.
+Also, the order you list your keyboard layouts preference affects the way key symbols are combined into groups, so keep your custom layouts at the top

 ## Symbols for "(Custom) ANSI"